Louisiana Contractor Continuing Education

 We are an approved continuing education provider with the Louisiana Licensing Board for Contractors.
 You can find us on the Louisiana approved Continuing Ed Providers list as '@ 1st Attempt (At Your Pace Online)'.

 Complete your continuing education to renew your Louisiana contractor license today.
 All of our courses can be completed At Your Pace Online to help you meet the state's requirements to maintain your license.
-Once you finish your course, we'll provide you with an official certificate of completion to save for your records.
+Once you finish your course, we provide an official certificate of completion for your records.
+Learn more about our state reporting service here.

 Louisiana 6 Hour: Getting the Roof Over Your Head